puppetlabs/pdk/README.md

 To get started, generate a new module from the default template.

-1. Run the `pick new module` command, specifying the name of the new module:
+1. Run the `pdk new module` command, specifying the name of the new module:

 ```
-pick new module my_module
+pdk new module my_module
 ```

 This generates the basic components of a new module and initializes Git for you.
-The `pick new module` command sets some default values based on your environment.
+The `pdk new module` command sets some default values based on your environment.
 Check the `metadata.json` to make sure that these values are correct.
-The new module now contains all the infrastructure to use the other capabilities of `pick`.
+The new module now contains all the infrastructure to use the other capabilities of `pdk`.

 ### Generate a new resource provider

 If you need to manage a specific resource that is not covered by either Puppet's basic resource types or an existing module, create a new resource provider.

-1. In the module's directory, run `pick generate provider` command, specifying the new provider name, as well as any attributes along with their data types.
+1. In the module's directory, run `pdk generate provider` command, specifying the new provider name, as well as any attributes along with their data types.

 For example:

 ```
-pick generate provider new_provider String:content 'Enum[absent, present]:ensure'
+pdk generate provider new_provider String:content 'Enum[absent, present]:ensure'
 ```

 This creates all the files required to define a resource type, its provider, and the associated basic tests.
 In this example, the resource type has an `ensure` property with the expected values, and a `String` property named `content`.
 If your types use Bash special characters, such as 'Enum[absent, present]:ensure' above, you must quote to avoid issues with the shell.